FAMILY LAW

 A Binding Financial Agreement can also be entered into after a relationship has ended to document an agreement about property matters.
 Similar to the information above, Binding Financial Agreements require both parties to have separate lawyers, but does not involve going to Court or submitting documents to the Court.

-We can assist you before, during and after entering into a Binding Financial Agreement.
-Make an appointment to talk with our Family Law Solicitor today.
+We can assist you before, during or after entering into an agreement.
+Make an appointment to talk with our Family Law solicitors today.

-Property settlement refers to finalising who receives what assets, liabilities and superannuation after a relationship has broken down.
+Property settlement refers to finalising who receives what assets, liabilities, superannuation and financial resources after a relationship has broken down.
 Nowadays, the Family Law Act provides for property settlement between both married couples and parties to a de facto relationship (including either married or de facto same-sex couples).
 Most commonly this involves adjusting parties’ interests in houses, cars, debts and superannuation.
-But property settlements also include dealing with more complex matters involving corporate entities, Trusts and self-managed superannuation funds.
+But, property settlements also include dealing with more complex matters involving corporate entities, Trusts and self-managed superannuation funds.

 Maintenance of a former partner, or an adult child, is separate from a person’s obligation to maintain their child – which is known as child support in Australia.